 Many routers contain quality of service, or QoS, features.
 QoS prioritizes traffic to give you a better experience.
 For example, QoS can reduce the network bandwidth available to BitTorrent transfers and prioritize web pages, preventing your BitTorrent transfers from slowing down your web browsing.
 This is particularly useful if you have a network with multiple people and want to prevent one bad apple from slowing down the entire network.
 QoS features are often fairly configurable, so you may even be able to prioritize one computer’s network connections over others.

-If you’re hosting some sort of server on your computer, you’ll need to be able to connect remotely.
+If you’re hosting some sort of server on your computer, you’ll need to be able to connect to that computer from over the Internet.
 However, many ISPs assign dynamic IP addresses that change regularly.
 Dynamic DNS gets around this by assigning a special address like yourcomputer.service.com to your computer.
 Whenever your external IP address changes, your router will check in with the dynamic DNS service and update the IP address associated with yourcomputer.service.com, so you’ll always be able to connect to your computer there.

 Routers generally have Dynamic DNS or DDNS pages where this feature can be configured.
-You’ll need to create an account with a supported service and choose a hostname first — check your router’s DDNS page for a list of supported services.
+You’ll need to create an account with a supported service and choose a hostname first—check your router’s DDNS page for a list of supported services, and then check out our guide to getting it all set up.

 Port Forwarding, Port Triggering, DMZ & UPnP